okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 * `/api/v1/apps/:appId/groups` didn't return groups if the specified app is inactive.
 (OKTA-123695)

-* Just-in-time reactivation of users failed in some circumstances.
+* Identity provider JIT reactivation of users sometimes failed when there were configured group assignments.
 (OKTA-131784)

 * In some circumstances, the link between the external Microsoft user and the Okta user was inaccurate.
 (OKTA-132207)